Why should you trust the information on this web page?

 Marketing for a mid-size or large event needs to get out early and often.
 People need to hear about the event, no matter the size, months in advance, and then again weeks in advance, and then again days in advance.

-Track EVERY Donation In Writing
+Track EVERY Donation in Writing

 Keep a notebook or a spreadsheet and write down the name of every person who donates, and how much they donate.
 Thank these people after their donation with a card or postcard via postal mail.
 Keep them updated about your fundraising efforts and the work of the organization you fundraised on behalf of.